MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_support_data_0022.md

 ### -field SupportFlags

-Indicates whether the conversion from input format and colorspace to output format and color space is supported.
+Indicates whether the conversion from input format and color space to output format and color space is supported.
 For more information, see the <a href="https://msdn.microsoft.com/2E6E1F22-C6E8-4290-A342-B01387633D43">D3D12DDI_VIDEO_PROCESS_SUPPORT_FLAGS</a> enumeration.

 ### -field ScaleSupport